 17. Use the active voice.
-Why say “Hamlet was written by Shakespeare,” when you can say “Shakespeare wrote Hamlet”?
-Active voice generally sounds better.
+Why say “Hamlet was written by Shakespeare,” when you can say, “Shakespeare wrote Hamlet”?
+An active voice generally sounds better.

 18. Avoid slang and cliches.
 Nothing says “I am not a creative writer” than using cliches and slang.

 19. Keep on track.
 You only have 30 minutes for each essay; make sure you keep on pace.

 20. Go for breadth.
 It’s easy to spend your time analyzing the nuances of one particular point or piece of evidence.
 However, it’s a better strategy to cover multiple angles than focusing too much on one particular angle.